 #3.
 Physical exercise

 Physical activity can help you to take your mind off your worries, improve the blood flow around your body and improve your body’s ability to use oxygen.
-Also, during exercise your production of endorphins which are ‘feel-good’ neurotransmitters increases.
+Also, during exercise your production of Serotonin increases, these are ‘feel-good’ hormones.

 #4.
 Practice mindfulness